Updated 9/23/2019; Originally published 10/6/17

 The Three Types

-There are three business models that most residential home builders choose from: tract, spec and custom.
-Each of these models offer different benefits and drawbacks for new construction homebuyers to consider.
+There are three business models that define most residential home builders: tract, spec, and custom.
+Each of these models offers different benefits and drawbacks for new construction homebuyers to consider.

 I’ve classified the builders in the Fort Hood area as either tract, spec or custom, but the reality is that builders are seldom just one type.
 For example, custom builders will often build spec homes from time to time, either to use as a model home or to showcase for the Central Texas Home Builder Association Parade of Homes.

-Tract home builders occasionally build homes outside their subdivisions (the only example I can think of is when they build a home for one of their sales associates on her own lot).
+Even tract home builders occasionally build homes outside their subdivisions (like when Stylecraft built a custom home for one of their own salespeople).

 Tract construction makes up the considerable majority of Fort Hood area sales.
 If you are buying a new home, you are probably buying a tract home in our area.